ggwpez/zepter/README.md

 ## Testing

-UI and integration tests are run with the normal `cargo test`.
+Unit tests are with the normal `cargo test`.
+UI and integration tests are normally ignored and can be run with `cargo test -- --ignored`.

 Environment overwrites exist for:
 - `OVERWRITE`: Update the `cout` and `diff` locks.
 - `UI_FILTER`: Regex to selectively run files.